dmitryaleks/bookshelf/README.md

 ## Andrew Ng (2019): "Machine Learning Yearning"

 This book is explaining how to apply ML to real-life projects.
-Broadly covers:
+Broadly covers following topics in 116 pages:

   - how to set the direction and objectives for a project;
-  - what are the common practices and tricks to be considered throughout the project;
+  - useful common practices for each stage of the project;
   - general methodology of supervised ML;
-  - input data management and model performance verification;
+  - input data management and model performance evaluation;
   - common caveats and tricks to avoid them.

 ### Copyright and distribution